newton-c/Learn_R_from_STATA/_book/Going_through_a_project_from_start_to_finish.md

 ![](Going_through_a_project_from_start_to_finish_files/figure-latex/unnamed-chunk-9-1.pdf)<!-- -->
 And there you have it.
 A complete project from start to finish in R. There are of course plently of other things we could have done, but this chapter is about getting a taste for R. In future chapters we'll go much futher in depth to each step and still only cover a portion of what's possible in R.

+## Exercises
+1. We used `geom_histogram()` to look as the frequency of `Class` as well as the break down of `Age` within `Class`.
+Try to make more graphs that similarly describe the other variables.

+2. Using `fill =`, we're able to change the color of the bars.
+We specified this within `aes()`.
+What happens if you move `fill =` outside of `aes()`?

+3. One of the best ways to learn a programing language is to start with a script that works, and then play with the commands until you break it.
+Once broken, figue out what went wrong, and try to understand both why it didn't work and what should be done instead.
+If you got this script to run from beginning to end, try to break it.
+Import your own data set, explore different variables, and run different models.
+When domething doesn't work, try to see how it's different from this script, why that won't work, and discover what will.